roysylvanus/2c/README.md

 2. **Add your TMDB API Access Token:**

-   Create or modify the `secret.properties` file at the root level and add:
+   Modify the `secret.properties` file at the root level and add:

    ```properties
    TMDB_ACCESS_TOKEN="add-your-api-access-token-here"